 RESOURCE LIST - We hope you found this manual useful.
 At the same time, it was never intended to be an exhaustive resource.
-Should you need or want more information about the disease, we've provided a list (below) of organizations and web sites that can provide you with comprehensive information, further tools and resources, speakers for staff training, etc.
+Should you need or want more information about the disease or IPM, we've provided a list (below) of organizations and websites that can provide you with comprehensive information.